cristobal-io/aviation-scraper/readme.md

 ## Contribute

-if you wish to contibute create your branch and create a pull request on the dev branch or you can create an issue.
+if you wish to contribute create your branch and create a pull request on the dev branch or you can create an issue.